Formally know as the Constitution (Forty-seventh Amendment) Act, 1984, this amendment included 14 land reform acts in the Ninth Schedule.

-Read this article to get in-depth knowledge about the 47th amendment of the Indian constitution.
+Read this article to get in-depth knowledge about the 47th amendment of Indian constitution.

 This changed the Constitution’s Ninth Schedule.
-Additionally, the states of Haryana, Bihar, West Bengal, Tamil Nadu, Uttar Pradesh, Assam, and the union territories of Goa, Daman, and Diu all passed 14 laws pertaining to land reform.
-This was done in order to ensure that the laws won’t be declared invalid on the grounds that they conflict with any of the fundamental rights provisions in Part III of the Constitution.
+This was done in order to ensure that the laws won’t be declared invalid on the grounds that they conflict with any of the fundamental rights provisioned in Part III of the Indian Constitution.

 Proposal and Enactment